What is mediation?

 What opportunities are there to receive training in mediation?

-Throughout the year, the Office of the Vice President and Associate Provost for Diversity offers a variety of workshop and training opportunities in mediation for faculty and administrators, including the 40-hour Basic Mediation Training.
-If you are interested in receiving information about these training opportunities please email the Office for Diversity at email@example.com.
+Throughout the year, the Office of the Dean of Faculties offers a variety of workshop and training opportunities in mediation for faculty and administrators, including the 40-hour Basic Mediation Training.
+If you are interested in receiving information about these training opportunities please email the Office of the Dean of Faculties at firstname.lastname@example.org.

 Are there Mediators on campus?